I Do Crochet

-As you may have seen on my AMIGURUMIST page, in addition to writing, I practice a few crafts that involve yarn and fabric.
+In addition to writing, I practice a few crafts that involve yarn and fabric.
 It’s crochet by Jody Wallace!
-Preferably small projects, like earrings and amigurumi, because I don’t have the time/patience for afghans.
-I have an Etsy page called Crafty Meankitty for most of the results of my “squint work” since I can’t wear them all myself.
-So far, just really small projects to make sure I don’t spend all my time hooking when I should be writing or editing.
+Preferably small projects, like earrings and amigurumi, because I don’t have the time/patience for afghans and quilts.
+I have an Etsy page called Crafty Meankitty for the naughtier things I make and an earring store with my daughter at So Crafty Kitten.

 But I gotta hook SOME, you know?
 I relish hooking “the end” on a project as much as I relish writing “the end” on a story.
 Crochet by Jody Wallace tends to be short and sweet.
 Well, not necessarily sweet.
 My crafting projects are a lot like short stories instead of novels so I can enjoy that gleeful finishing sensation more frequently.

 Clearly one of my arts =/= photography, but I have to have SOME weaknesses.

 At one point I was involved in my kids’ after-school musical theater classes in order to help with costuming.
 (And I may have been conned into performing as a tap dancing Jedi once when a kid in the performance couldn’t make it.)
 I own a vintage clothing collection that serves no purpose beyond to make me happy and to fill our basement, so I am actually trying to SELL IT.
 I have rudimentary sewing abilities.
 But my real aptitude with costuming–beyond my thrift-store cheap-wad savvy–has been crocheting custom hats and…other things.

 For example, here’s the puffer fish hat I made for a production of Disney Jr’s Little Mermaid.

 If you’re a hooker, too, feel free to drop me a line.
 I know all sorts of people I can talk to about writing, but my hooker circle is limited!

 Another crafty art I hope to get better at, both for myself and for musical theater, is the art of the refashion — taking existing clothing items and turning them into things I like better.
 I’ve also seen this called upcycling and rehashing.
 The blog that turned me onto this was New Dress A Day.

 Last but not least, if you want to know more about naughty crochet, the peens have their own page! http://www.crochetpeen.com/